 If you do not have access to a computer or printer, you can always just gather pieces of paper and write out your poems and draw your own cover.
 This is just as amazing as using technology, and shows how great your craftsmanship is!

-Hopefully these projects keep you inspired at home, and motivate you to continue exercising your creative mind!
-Be sure to take pictures of your projects, too.
-That way you can see the progress you make throughout the years as you continue building your artistic skills.
+Hopefully these projects keep your student inspired at home, and motivate them to continue exercising their creative mind!
+Be sure to take pictures of their projects, too.
+That way you can see the progress your child make throughout the years as they continue building their artistic skills.

-Whether you start off as a complete beginner with no design background, or someone who finds that the arts comes so naturally to them, there is always more to learn!
+Whether your student starts off as a complete beginner with no design background, or someone who finds that the arts comes so naturally to them, there is always more to learn!
 We are all capable of tapping into our potential and being an amazing designer.

 Learn even more with graphic design for kids classes, taught by engaging experts.
 Join our live online Budding Digital Artist class to explore all sorts of artistic mediums and learn fundamental skills, or for older students, join our live online Canva classes to learn how to harness this free dynamic platform to create awesome digital designs quickly.